History of the Orange Order: In Northern Ireland

 The Order's political influence suffered greatly when the Unionist-dominated Stormont parliament was prorogued in 1972.
 Since then the Order has existed primarily as a pressure group, although many Ulster Unionist Party MPs and officials are members of the Order.
 The Order also suffered considerably in the Troubles, although the majority of murdered Orangemen were killed as members of the security forces rather than as Orangemen per se.
 Numerous Orange halls have been subject to arson and other vandalism, with some requiring heavy security and being uninsurable.
 As nationalists gained increased power within Northern Ireland, the Order became less able to parade along many of its traditional routes through Catholic neighbourhoods.
 This issue has led to considerable verbal and physical conflict both within the Order and between the Order and other groups, especially concerning the Drumcree conflict in Portadown.

+In 1973, the Grand Orange Lodge of Ireland launched The Orange Standard, a newspaper covering news both locally and around the world involving Orangeism, Unionism and Protestantism.
+In 1971, the Grand Lodge held a committee to combat against biased news reporting against them and needed a voice to support Unionism.
+Key figures for the newspapers launch included Dr Samuel Ernest Long and Dougie Sloan.
+In 2017, The Orange Standard became available in digital format as an option.
+In 2023, they digitized the earlier editions of the newspaper to mark the 50th anniversary.